vuyombamba/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. prints out the file type
 13. Links two files
 15. Moves file that start with an upper case to /tmp/u
+16. cleans emacs files by deleting all files that end with ~